Michael-Kornilich/day-rater/daemon/docs.md

+Data flow inbound:

+* POST "Commit to the DB" request to record the information
-* Take in the requests from the facade with the day rating and the text from the user
+* GET "Analyze" request from the facade to launch the data analysis script (async obviously)
+* Receives the results from the analyser
-* calls the APIs
+* Calls the APIs as a background task

+Data flow outbound:

+* Calls the data analyser script
-* Packages the whole info and sends it to the db_handler
+* Packages and calls the commit request to the db through the handler

-Also

-* Takes in the "analyze" request from the facade
-* calls the data analyser, waits for the data (in async) and returns it to the facade
+* Routes data from data-analyser to the facade